R-ahul-RaJ/EduRisk/README.md

 ## Project Overview

-The system uses the **Student Performance Factors** dataset to analyze different factors that can influence student performance and classify students into two categories:
+The system uses the Student Performance Factors dataset to analyze different factors that can influence student performance and classify students into two categories:

-- **At Risk**
+- At Risk
-- **Not At Risk**
+- Not At Risk

-A performance score threshold of **70** is used for risk classification.

-The trained machine learning model is integrated into a **Flask web application**, allowing users to enter student information and receive a predicted risk category through an interactive web interface.
+The trained machine learning model is integrated into a Flask web application, allowing users to enter student information and receive a predicted risk category through an interactive web interface.

 ## Key Features